kawaicheung/book-on-naming-things/manuscript/F_Ch_ImaginingThings.md

 So, import was the verb I used in code.
 The ClassicImporter, ImportProjects(), QueueImportRequests().
 Sometimes, the right word is more about how it feels rather than whether it's literally the correct word.

-[maybe an anecdote about Mike saying why do you care since its just you?
-YOu should ESPECIALLY care.
-Since you OWN the codebase, its about taking OWNERSHIP by caring about what your world will look like]

 ===